faucetsdn/udmi/docs/tools/gittools.md

 ## Branch Configuration

-Each local branch also works with tracking information to help sort through the needful:
+Each local branch also works with tracking information to help sort through the needful.
+This is handled automatically by `git-branch-create`:

 * `git config branch.$branch.description "SOME WORDS HERE"` as a reminder of what the branch is for.
 * `git config branch.$branch.parent $main` to set the parent (local) branch that $branch should track.